crossminer/crossminer/web-dashboards/README.md

 You will need around 4h to collect the initial version of all metrics.

+### Init OSSMeter MongoDB with GrimoireLab data

-To avoid this process, a dump of an all ready populated MongoDB database is included in:
+To avoid the above process (4h), a dump of an all ready populated MongoDB database is included in:

 `data/mongo-ossmeter-dump.tgz`